A Note on Efimov Nonlocal and Nonpolynomial Quantum Scalar Field Theory: Introduction

 The expression for the path integral, which is a grand canonical partition function of $D$-dimensional interacting {\bf\emph{quantum}} gas (from the point of view of statistical physics), is obtained in terms of the grand canonical partition function of $(D+N)$-dimensional interacting {\bf\emph{classical}} gas (the value $N$ will be determined further).
 Then, the interaction potential of the classical gas is defined via quantum field propagator of free theory.
-Thus, it is the peculiar example of {\bf\emph{holography}}.
-Indeed, the $D$-dimensional quantum system can be represented in terms of $(D+N)$-dimensional classical system.
 This correspondence is also a beautiful example of the duality between (in general, nonconformal) QFT and statistical physics.
 Unfortunately, the obtained expression for the grand partition function is almost impossible to calculate.
 For this reason, it is relevant to analyze the functional Schwinger--Dyson and the Schr\"{o}dinger equations in Efimov representation (the Schwinger--Dyson equation for Liouville model is discussed in the interesting paper \cite{dutta2016schwinger}).
 Also, we note that Efimov devoted substantial attention to functional Schr\"{o}dinger equation.
 We focus on the Schwinger--Dyson one.
 All these equations allows us to find several asymptotic solutions for the $\mathcal{S}$-matrix, for example.
 We pay special attention to the finding of these solutions for $D$-dimensional sine-Gordon theory.
 This example is already interesting itself since the value of $D$ is not equal to two which is common in literature.
 In addition, we note that many of the findings obtained for this example remain valid in a more general case.